oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/monitoring-kubernetes/monitoring-with-prometheus-lab.md

   9. Use the << and >> buttons to move the time window around within the overall data set (of course these may not be much use if you haven't got much data, but have a play if you like)

-### Specifying services to scrape
+### Step 3b: Specifying services to scrape
 The problem we have is that (currently) Prometheus is not collecting any data from our services.
 Of course we may find info on the clusters behavior interesting, but our own services would be more interesting!

 We can see what services Prometheus is currently scraping :

-  10. Click on the **Status** menu (top of the screen) :
+  1. Click on the **Status** menu (top of the screen) :

   ![Choosing service discovery](images/prometheus-chosing-service-discovery.png)

-  11. Then select **Service Discovery**
+  2. Then select **Service Discovery**

   ![The initial service discovery screen](images/prometheus-service-discovery-initial.png)

-  12. Click on the **Show More** button next to the Kubernetes-pods line (this is the 2nd reference to Kubernetes pods, the 1st is just a link that takes you to the 2nd one it it's not on the screen)
+  3. Click on the **Show More** button next to the Kubernetes-pods line (this is the 2nd reference to Kubernetes pods, the 1st is just a link that takes you to the 2nd one it it's not on the screen)

 You will be presented with a list of all of the pods in the system and the information that Prometheus has gathered about them (it does this by making api calls to the api server in the same way kubectl does)

   ![prometheus-pods-lists-initial](images/prometheus-pods-lists-initial.png)

-  13. Scroll down to find the entries for the storefront and stockmanager pods.
+  4. Scroll down to find the entries for the storefront and stockmanager pods.

 If the pod is exposing multiple ports there may be multiple entries for the same pod as Prometheus is checking every port it can to see if there are metrics available.
 The image below shows the entries for the storefront on ports 8080 and 9080: